EsperoTech/yaade/README.md

 ### 2. 🔧 Extension

-Yaade uses a browser extension as a proxy so enable CORS requests.
+Yaade uses a browser extension as a proxy to enable CORS requests.
 Simply install the extension, open it and input your server URL, eg. `https://yaade.example.com/`.
+From that point, all requests originating from your Yaade browser tabs will be proxied through the extension.

 ## Technology